-Governor Albert Bryan Jr. recently made history with the signing of Act 8185, banning the importation, sale and distribution in the US Virgin Islands of sunscreen containing the ‘toxic 3 Os’: oxybenzone, octinoxate and octocrylene.
-Effective April 1st, according to Act 8185: ‘All persons, or entities that sell, distribute, or that are otherwise in possession of products containing oxybenzone, octocrylene, or octinoxate must dispose of them pursuant to the Virgin Islands Waste Management Authority hazardous waste collection system process not later than March 30, 2020.’
+Governor Albert Bryan Jr. made history with the signing of Act 8185, banning the importation, sale and distribution in the US Virgin Islands of sunscreen containing the ‘toxic 3 Os’: oxybenzone, octinoxate and octocrylene.
+Effective April 1st, 2020, according to Act 8185: ‘All persons, or entities that sell, distribute, or that are otherwise in possession of products containing oxybenzone, octocrylene, or octinoxate must dispose of them pursuant to the Virgin Islands Waste Management Authority hazardous waste collection system process not later than March 30, 2020.’

 St. Croix is a premier location for diving and snorkeling due to the abundance of sea life offered by our beautiful coral reefs and warm Caribbean waters.
 Unfortunately, since the 1980s the population of coral throughout the Caribbean have declined from stressors including: diseases, hurricanes, lionfish predation, over-fishing, bleaching, algae overgrowth, as well as direct and indirect human impacts.
 As the population of the coral declines, so does the eco-system they support.
-Centerline Car Rentals is raising awareness and advocating the protection of our reefs even before Act 8185 was passed by promoting ‘Reef Safe’ sunscreen to their customers.
+Centerline Car Rentals did it’s part to raise awareness and advocate the protection of our reefs even before Act 8185 was passed by promoting ‘Reef Safe’ sunscreen to Centerline’s customers.

 Manuel Gutierrez, founder of Centerline Car Rentals, was raised here on St. Croix.
 While Manuel’s involvement in the island’s community is wide-reaching, he is very passionate about the ocean and related environmental issues.
-So, when he discovered that very small quantities of oxybenzone used in most sunblocks is toxic to our sea life, he and his staff went in search of a way to get the message out (because not wearing sunblock on St. Croix is not an option!).
+So, when he discovered that very small quantities of oxybenzone used in most sunblock formulations is toxic to our sea life, he and his staff went in search of a way to get the message out (because not wearing sunblock on St. Croix is not an option!).
 According to Manuel: ‘We wanted to get the message across in a manner that might stick, without preaching to our customers.’
 The answer turned out to be ‘Reef Safe’, a non-toxic, biodegradable sunscreen manufactured by Tropical Seas.
 ‘Reef Safe’ offers the broad spectrum sun protection and 80 minutes of water/sweat resistance most sunscreens do, but goes far beyond just meeting regulatory standards by setting their own high-reaching environmental standards.